iltommi/qdb-documentation/source/api/nodejs.rst

       :param function callback(err): A callback or anonymous function with error parameter.

-  .. js:function:: Entity.addTag (String tagName, callback(err))
+  .. js:function:: Entity.attachTag (String tagName, callback(err))

-      Assigns the Entity to the specified tag.
+      Attaches the Entity to the specified tag.
 Errors if the tag is already assigned.

       :param String tagName: The name of the tag.
       :param function callback(err): A callback or anonymous function with error parameter.

-  .. js:function:: Entity.addTags (String[] tagNames, callback(err))
+  .. js:function:: Entity.attachTags (String[] tagNames, callback(err))

-      Assigns the Entity to the specified tags.
+      Attaches the Entity to the specified tags.
 Errors if any of the tags is already assigned.

       :param String[] tagNames: Array of names of the tags (Array of Strings).
       :param function callback(err): A callback or anonymous function with error parameter.